Do you recognize when you’re in a “season”? When you’re in either the ebb or the flow of things?

 Surrender to the feelings, permission and to feel them and grace to let go.

 It shocks me a little that even now, even after this time has passed, it will hit and slice through a moment so much cleaner and feel so much deeper.
 All of a sudden, it will reveal so clear that I am not so much missing my life as I knew it, so much as the person I was living in it with.
-My life is good now, its exciting, its full of love and joy and clarity and urgency.
 Time doesn’t heal, but it has made enough room to expose the truth.

 I know he’s gone and not coming back, I know the realities and feel them.
 But its as if now, knowing them definitively as each day closes, makes those moments that hit me and swoop in with the missing Shayne… feel even more profound than they did when I was still in shock.
 Which was at least for the first 6-10 months.

 So.
 I’ve been holding him in my hands a lot lately.
 I realize I can’t call him up, talk to him, hug him, hold his hand.
 So I let his “sand” slip through my fingers.
 Asking him if he sees me, hears me and is proud of me.
-Jessep in the other room, or out running a grocery errand.
 I’ll go into my closet, slide the urn out and grab a handful of him and just talk to him.
 Like he’s here, and been here all along.

 If you think a widow has “moved on” from the loss and “over it” because she is either somewhere new, maybe has a new job or career, changed her Facebook status or, with someone new… that’s not always entirely the case closed.
 He or she may still be juggling longing for that person, and stepping out fully in their new life with joy they’re still here to live it.
 Balancing it all.

 It ain’t like balancing extracurricular activity schedules, its balancing conflicting feelings of letting more go of the old and gaining new life.
 And some days its easier said than done.